 The Everett McKinley Dirksen Scholarship Fund

-Established by the Delta Sigma Chapter of The Pi Kappa Alpha Fraternity (PIKE) to provide financial support for incoming, male students of Bradley University.
-PIKE stands upon the pillars of S.L.A.G. - Scholars, Leaders, Athletes, Gentlemen.
-One (1) $500 award and two (2) $250 awards will be given to applicants that best embody the S.L.A.G. model.
+Established by the Delta Sigma Chapter of The Pi Kappa Alpha Fraternity (PIKE) to provide financial support for new incoming, male students of Bradley University.
+PIKE stands upon the pillars of S.L.A.G. - Scholars, Leaders, Athletes, Gentlemen. $250 awards will be given to applicants that best embody the S.L.A.G. model.

 Applicant’s embodiment of Scholarship, Leadership, Athletic Spirit, and Gentlemenhood based on his submitted essay and interview.